 Zero downtime means better customer experiences

-At dotdigital, we release Engagement Cloud updates every two weeks on a Wednesday morning.
+At dotdigital, we release updates every two weeks on a Wednesday morning.
 These updates lay the groundwork for our major quarterly releases and bring smaller enhancements, the occasional fix for a problem, plus lots of behind-the-scenes improvements.
 While these updates are relatively quick, they typically cause some level of service disruption.
 No doubt you’ll be used to seeing our status page messages warning of slowness and possible downtime.

-We work hard to keep Engagement Cloud reliable and highly available.
+We work hard to keep Dotdigital reliable and highly available.
 The impact from our fortnightly releases was frustrating our engineers just as much as our customers.
 This isn’t the first time we’ve felt like this and over the years our release mechanism has seen various improvements.
 We’ve gone from slow and manual updates with lots of disruption to quicker releases with work queued instead of lost.
 But with continuous improvement in mind we set out to do better and today we’re happy to announce releases will cause zero downtime from now on!

 This means we’ll stop bugging you with our status page alerts every two weeks.
-And, most importantly, you can use Engagement Cloud anytime day or night without being slowed down by our regular updates.
+And, most importantly, you can use Dotdigital anytime day or night without being slowed down by our regular updates.
 We’ll still publish our release notes as normal and you can find those on our Help Centre.

 The technology story